angadkumar9128/FHIR_Healthcare_Analytics/README.md

 ## ⭐ Final Note

 This repository represents a **production-aligned healthcare data engineering solution** built using modern Lakehouse principles.
-It is suitable for:
+It is used for:

 - Enterprise POCs
 - Learning reference